Internship Program

 For questions not answered by this webpage e-mail: kneal@littlerock.gov

-The Little Rock Zoo Research Intern will participate in on-grounds, behavioral and wellness research projects.
-Duties will include conducting literature reviews, creating behavioral ethograms, collecting behavior observations of animals, creating visualizations of data, running statistical analyses, and presenting results.
+The Little Rock Zoo Research Intern will participate in on-grounds behavioral and wellness research projects.
+Duties will include conducting literature reviews, creating behavioral ethograms, documenting animal behavior, creating visualizations of data, running statistical analyses, and presenting results both oral and written.
 Training will be provided.
 Interns will also be expected to be able to speak to the public about their work in a professional manner and at an appropriate level.
 Previous experience in research or animal behavior is helpful but not required.
-Suitable candidates should be comfortable interacting with people and standing (or sitting) outdoors in the Arkansas heat for extended periods of time.
-Interns will also have the opportunity to learn about zoo management and animal welfare topics through lectures and activities offered throughout the summer.

 Minimum Qualifications and Additional Requirements: